judyjinn/CDIPS_instacart/README.md

 Goal: Predict products which users will reorder in their next order from their previous purchasing history.

 Chosen method: Random forest trained using manually extracted features.

+forest_instacart.py is the script for training a random forest.
+It also contains the script for cross-fold validation to determine optimal forest size and a F1 score calculator

+generate_sets.py contains script for generating features from Instacart data

+graph_insta.py was used to produce a few simple graphs

+2017 CDIPS Presentation.pdf are slides from the presentation at the conclusion of the workshop.